singhkpratham/geocompr/index.md

 As outlined in Section \@ref(why-use-r-for-geocomputation), there are many reasons for using R for geocomputation:
 R is well-suited to the interactive use required in many geographic data analysis workflows compared with other languages.
 R excels in the rapidly growing fields of Data Science (which includes data carpentry, statistical learning techniques and data visualization) and Big Data (via efficient interfaces to databases and distributed computing systems).
-Furthermore R enables a reproducible workflow: sharing scripts underlying your analysis will allow others to build on your work.
+Furthermore R enables a reproducible workflow: sharing scripts underlying your analysis will allow others to build-on your work.
 To ensure reproducibility in this book we have made its source code available at [github.com/Robinlovelace/geocompr](https://github.com/Robinlovelace/geocompr#geocomputation-with-r).
 There you will find script files in the `code/` folder that generate figures: when code generating a figure is not provided in the main text of the book, the name of the script file that generated it is provided in the caption (see for example the caption for Figure \@ref(fig:zones)).